top of page

 Recommended Vaccines

-Bordetella (Kennel Cough) is highly transmissible.
+-Bordetella (Kennel Cough) is highly transmissible.
 It is like a severe cold for some dogs and in some cases can be detrimental especially in young or immune compromised pets.
-I recommend this vaccine if your pet will be doing dog sports, socializing with other dogs, going to the groomer, visiting relatives’ pets, going to a boarding kennel, etc. This vaccine will not cover all strains but will help keep your pet safer in any social situation.
+I recommend this vaccine if your pet will be doing dog sports, socializing with other dogs, going to the groomer, visiting relatives’ pets, going to a boarding kennel, etc. This vaccine will not cover all strains but helps keep your pet safer in any social situation.

-Lepto is also highly recommended as it is a serious disease transmitted by wildlife urine everywhere.
+-Leptospirosis is now considered a core vaccine.
+Lepto is highly recommended as it is a serious disease transmitted by wildlife urine everywhere.
 This disease is also transmissible to humans!
 It is prevalent in Ontario and is life threatening very quicky.

 Preventatives can protect against ticks (which carry several diseases including Lyme) fleas, and intestinal parasites.